Raspberry Pi Device Risks

 Managing Raspberry Pi device risks is crucial when utilizing this small, inexpensive, and portable computer.
 Despite its ability to perform tasks similar to any regular computer, such as browsing the internet, playing high-definition videos, and handling word processing or spreadsheets, it’s important to recognize and mitigate potential security risks.
-Proper risk management ensures safe usage of Raspberry Pi, protecting it from vulnerabilities in various applications.
+Proper risk management ensures safe use of Raspberry Pi, protecting it from vulnerabilities in various applications.

 Raspberry Pi Device Risks and Security Challenges